amcaplan/check_everything/README.md

 ### Configure

+On your first run, you will be asked to do 2 things:

+1. Choose whether to install Ruby Documentation lookup functionality.
+This will give you command-line access to Ruby Documentation for the Core classes.
+For example, to see documentation for array, type 'check_everything array'

+(You can always install this later with 'check_everything -r')

-Input your URLs and customize your categories!
-Input 'check_everything -l' and check out the instructions in the configuration file.
+2. Input your URLs and customize your categories!
+Check out the instructions in the configuration file.

+(Input 'check_everything -l' at any time to customize again.)

 ### Enjoy!